christian-vorhemus/autcar/docs/7_Execution_Function.md

     variables["ignore_stop_counter"] = 4
 ```

 If no traffic sign was detected, we just print the result on the console.
 If a priority road sign was detected, we also just output this on the result.
 However, for stop signs, we call `car.stop()` and stop the car for 4 seconds.
 Next we add a new entry to out dictionary called "ignore_stop_counter": This counter will be decremented till it reaches 0.
-While the counter is greather than 0, all new precitions of stop signs will be ignored.
+While the counter is greater than 0, all new predictions of stop signs will be ignored.

 Finally, we create the driver and hand over all needed arguments: